knmcguire/px4_sim_research_report/docs/survey_content_v4.md

 *This section helps us understand what strategic direction would best serve the PX4 community.*

 **26. If there was one thing you'd like the PX4 simulation development team to work on, what would it be?**
+- Improving the current Gazebo simulator intergration
+- A new PX4-optimized simulator
+- Add support for more simulators for PX4
+- Better documentation and examples for existing PX4 simulation
+- More simulation model creation capabilities (more types of vehicles)
+- More realistic sensor/physics models
 - Improve stability/performance of existing simulator integrations
 - Better PX4-simulator integration (easier SITL setup, better parameter mapping)
-- Add support for more simulators
-- Better documentation and examples for PX4 simulation
-- Improved debugging tools (pause, step-through, hotstart capabilities)
-- Better sim-to-real transfer (reduce simulation gap)
-- More realistic sensor/physics models
+- More realistic sensor/physics models (Sim2Real gap)
-- Multi-vehicle/swarm simulation support
+- Better multi-vehicle/swarm simulation support
-- Better CI/CD integration for automated testing
 - Improved ROS/ROS2 integration with PX4 simulation
-- A new PX4-optimized simulator
+- Fixing PX4 - Simulator version compatibility issues
-- Other: ___________
+- Other

-**27. Why is this your top priority?**
+**27. Why is this choice your top priority?**

 ___________